IDarKay/Features-mod/README.md

 ## 🛠️ Installation <a name = "instaltion"></a>

-Download file in <a href = "https://github.com/IDarKay/Features-mod/releases"> Release </a> the <a href = "https://github.com/IDarKay/Features-mod/releases/download/1.0.2/features-mod-1.0.2.jar"> jar</a>  and add this in mods folder with <a href= "https://www.curseforge.com/minecraft/mc-mods/fabric-api"> fabric-api </a>.
+Download file in <a href = "https://github.com/IDarKay/Features-mod/releases/latest"> Release </a> the jat  and add this in mods folder with <a href= "https://www.curseforge.com/minecraft/mc-mods/fabric-api"> fabric-api </a>.

 Don't forget install fabric loader